jidongxiao/CSCI1200-DataStructures/hws/02_ride_sharing/README.md

 #endif
 ```

+This technique is known as the "Include Guards".
+Include guards ensure that the compiler will process a header file only once, no matter how many times it is included.

 ## Program Requirements & Submission Details

 Use good coding style when you design and implement your program.
 Organize your program into functions: